IhorHorchakov/spring-mvc-observability/README.md

 * [Grafana](https://grafana.com/oss/grafana/) helps to visualize metrics and traces by building dashboards.
 References to Prometheus and Tempo to get metrics and traces
 * [Docker](https://www.docker.com/) used for containerized builds

-For metrics we are going to use Actuator + Micrometer + Prometheus + Grafana;

-For traces we are going to use Actuator + Micrometer + OpenZipkin Brave + Tempo + Grafana;

-For logging we are going to use Logback Loki + Grafana;

 #### Intro

 Observability is the ability to observe the internal state of a running system from the outside.
 It consists of the three pillars - **metrics, traces, and loggs**.

-For metrics and traces Spring uses `Spring Boot Actuator`.
+For metrics we are going to use Actuator + Micrometer + Prometheus + Grafana;

+For traces we are going to use Actuator + Micrometer + OpenZipkin Brave + Tempo + Grafana;

+For logging we are going to use Actuator + Micrometer + Logback Loki + Grafana;

 #### Metrics